Dog training: Dominance-based training

-The idea of dominance is dogs is not disputed in peer-reviews papers, but rather, popular argument is over its definition and implications. " Although dominance is correctly a property of relationships, it has been erroneously used to describe a supposed trait of individual dogs, even though there is little evidence that such a trait exists".
+The idea of dominance in dogs is not disputed in peer-reviews papers, but rather, popular argument is over its definition and implications. " Although dominance is correctly a property of relationships, it has been erroneously used to describe a supposed trait of individual dogs, even though there is little evidence that such a trait exists".

 Defenders of dominance-based training argue that critics are motivated by political correctness.
 Portuguese author on the behavior of animals Roger Abrantes gives this argument and also argues that the term is poorly defined.
 Colin Tennant, who is the chairman of the Canine and Feline Behaviour Association, said: "It is political correctness.
 If you treat a dog like a human it will treat you like a dog".
 Psychologist and dog trainer Stanley Coren in the 2001 book How to Speak Dog wrote, "You are the alpha dog...
 You must communicate that you are the pack leader and dominant".
 Mexican-American dog trainer and author Cesar Millan wrote that, "It's essential that the humans be Pack Leaders, with the dog following.
 If a dog does not have strong pack leadership from its humans, it may become unbalanced, which can lead to confusion, anxiety, or aggression and behavior problems in the dog".